+The category ‘Years 2 & 3 combined’ includes those patients who had a single exacerbation in year 2 and/or in year 3.

 TABLE IV.
-Independent baseline predictors (in study year 1) of two or more asthma attacks during the 2-year follow-up period as identified in the final multivariable model
+Independent baseline predictors (year 1) of two or more asthma attacks during the 2-year follow-up period as identified in the final multivariable model